 Addiction support groups are used in recovery as part of the rehabilitation process.
 Using peer support through addiction treatment provides individuals with a community who have experienced the same struggles and are working to make the same positive life changes.

-At the Robert Alexander Center, we provide individuals with access to multiple types of support groups to provide the caring support in recovery through our treatment process.
-At RAC, we believe in combining the best traditional and alternative therapies to offer people of all walks of life refuge and safety on our recovery campus.
+At the Robert Alexander Center, we provide individuals with access to multiple types of support groups to provide caring support in recovery through our treatment process.
+At RAC, we believe in combining the best traditional and alternative therapies to offer people from all walks of life refuge and safety on our recovery campus.

 Contact a representative from the Robert Alexander Center today to see how our support groups can help you stay motivated and make you feel supported through treatment.

 A recovery support group is a group of people who gather regularly to discuss their struggles and support one another with their recovery process.
 These groups encourage individuals to work together as sponsors and peer supports throughout the process.

 Support groups are considered one of the five group therapy models, along with psychoeducational groups, skills development groups, cognitive-behavioral/problem-solving groups, and interpersonal process groups.
 Support groups function to provide a space where individuals can focus on their personal growth while supporting those around them.